max-mapper/javascript-for-cats/README.md

 }
 ```

-When you combine different things like this you are making **data structures**, just like legos!
+When you combine different things like this you are making **data structures**, just like Legos!

 ### <a id="callbacks" href="#callbacks">#</a> Callbacks